kes-phyl/kes-phyl/README.md

 # 💫 About Me:
-**Hi 👋, I'm Dan Phylbert.**<br>I'm currently working on a Flight display portal that displays live flight details and generates flight announcements in American Sign Language, that are streamed on multiple screens in an airport.<br><br>Utilizing Next.Js, Typescript, and AI for text-to-video translation.<br><br>I'm interested in learning data visualization using Python.
+**Hi 👋, I'm Dan Phylbert..**<br>I'm currently working on a Flight display portal that displays live flight details and generates flight announcements in American Sign Language.
+Which are currently streamed on multiple screens in an airport.<br><br>Utilizing Next.Js, Typescript, and AI for text-to-video translation.<br><br>I'm interested in learning data visualization using Python.

 ## 🌐 Socials: